keroro520/keroro520.github.io/about-en.md

 In the practical aspect of Zero-knowledge, I studied the infrastructure and ZK application development of StarkNet and Risc Zero.

-In terms of dApp applications, I developed several toy projects, but I was not very interested in them.
+In terms of dApp applications, I developed several toy projects.
 Only the [CKB Video Spore Protocol](https://github.com/video-spore-protocol/video-spore-protocol/blob/main/docs/design.md) is a production-ready project.

 | Public Project | Description |
 | --- | --- |